SolaceDev/solace-dev-tutorials/src/pages/tutorials/jcsmp/topic-to-queue-mapping.md

 }
 ```

 These messages are now on your queue.
-You can validate this through SolAdmin by inspecting the queue.
+You can validate this through PubSub+ Manager by inspecting the queue.
 Now receive the messages using a flow consumer as outlined in detail in previous tutorials.

 ```java
 ConsumerFlowProperties flow_prop = new ConsumerFlowProperties();